Whockensmith/coursera-Getting-and-Cleaning-Data/CodeBook.md

 * downloadingfile <- "Downloading File, this may take some time.
 Approximately 4 to 7 minutes."
 * Addlbry <- "Loading a few libraries to ensure proper operation."
 * Clnup <- "Cleaning up un needed objects."
+* Fnshd <- "Complete.
+Your tidy data is located in your working directory as tidydata.txt."

 ## Library Loads that are needed to download and manipulate the data.